Forum Rules

 • The use of sexualized language or imagery

-• Moderators and staff members have the right and responsibility to remove, edit, or reject comments, posts, messages, profile posts, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any member for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
-Moderators and staff members will try and communicate with posters on this website in regard to what is appropriate or not through communications, warnings (both public and private), and the posted rules/guidelines/and code of conduct.
+Moderators and staff have the right and responsibility to remove, edit, or reject comments, posts, messages, profile posts, and other contributions that violate this Code of Conduct.
+They may also ban members temporarily or permanently for behavior deemed inappropriate, threatening, offensive, or harmful.
+Moderators will attempt to communicate with posters through warnings (public or private) and reference the posted rules and guidelines when possible.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported using the "report" function that is available on all posts and profiles on the website.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-Staff and moderators have been instructed to maintain confidentiality with regard to the reporter of an incident.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported using the “report” function available on all posts and profiles.
+All complaints will be reviewed and investigated and will result in a response deemed appropriate to the circumstances.
+Staff and moderators have been instructed to maintain confidentiality regarding the reporter of an incident.

 This policy is adapted, in part, from the Contributor Code of Conduct version 1.3.0.

-One of the goals of the forum is to be as transparent about our moderation policy as possible so that every member on the site knows the rules, the expectations, and the potential warnings and punishments that moderators have available to them.
-If you have an issue with a user on the website, please report the post so that a moderator can take a look.
-If you have a constant issue with a user, we definitely recommend the block feature on the forums.
-If there's an issue with a moderator, please reach out to another moderator, forum moderator, or staff member.
+One of the goals of the forum is to be transparent about our moderation approach so all members understand the rules, expectations, and potential warnings or punishments moderators may issue.
+If you have an issue with a user, please report the post so a moderator can review it.
+If you have ongoing issues with a user, we recommend using the block feature.
+If your concern is with a moderator, please reach out to another moderator or staff member.